Specialising in the development of improved designs for clinical trials

 Traditional phase III randomised trials often require large numbers of patients, take a long time, and cost many millions of pounds.
 The Design programme aims to improve the efficiency and resilience of randomised trials by proposing new trial designs.
 Efficiency is the ability to identify a treatment effect (or lack of effect) quickly with best use of resources.
 Resilience is the ability to reach credible answers when design assumptions turn out to be inaccurate.

-Therefore the Unit specialises in the development of improved designs for clinical trials and related study types, to enable rapid, efficient and better evaluation of therapies.
+We specialise in the development of improved designs for clinical trials and related study types, to enable rapid, efficient, and better evaluation of therapies.
 New design methodology usually requires new software, and we provide user-friendly software packages for internal and external use.
 We also improve some existing trial designs in a similar manner.

 We are developing ways to choose a shortened treatment regimen (the Durations Design), and ways to address particular problems that occur in sensitivity to non-adherence and to small changes in the control event rate.
 Non-inferiority trials are widely used and are often the best way to improve outcomes, especially in tuberculosis and anti-microbial resistance.
 However, they are hard to implement and often lacking in resilience.